shepherdviolet/thistle/docs/thistlespi/plugin-loading-en.md

 * Note:

-> In the same `plugin.properties` file, definitions with the same `interface-class` and `priority` is not allowed (Because Properties does not allow duplicate keys).
-> If you need to define multiple implementations with the same `interface-class` in the same file, use different priorities to avoid conflicts.
+> ThistleSpi uses a special way to load the definition file, allowing to have the same key in the same definition file,
+> (the definition with the same `interface-class` and `priority` is allowed).
+> However, except for the properties file referenced by the `construct-param` (the property with the same key is not allowed).

 <br>
 <br>